senseihimanshu/Project-Time-Management/README.md

 ### About
    * This project facilitates a portal for timesheets management of all employees to be submitted weekly and reviewed accordingly by their respective Project Managers.
- An employee can be assigned one these role : `employee` or `project manager` or `c-level manager`.
+ An employee can be assigned one these role : *admin* or *employee* or *project manager* or *c-level manager*.
  According to the assigned role, he/she will be redirected to a dashboard.
  The project works differently for different roles of employees:-

    #### Admin
-      * can add, update, delete and search employees and their relevant details.
+   * can add, update, delete and search employees and their relevant details
    * can add, update, delete and search projects and their relevant details.
    * can view all the submitted timesheets and their status.

    #### Employee
    * can view all the submitted timesheets along with their status (approved or declined by their respective project manager).
    * can create a new weekly timesheet or update a previous one(that is not already reviewed).

-** In the timesheet creation,employee has to fill details of the project he/she is deployed in, task type(onshore/offshore) or leave type(sick leave/earned leave), select the week and fill the working hours/day for the selected week.
+   ** In the timesheet creation,employee has to fill details of the project he/she is deployed in, task type(onshore/offshore) or leave type(sick leave/earned leave), select the week and fill the working hours/day for the selected week. **

-   #### ProjectMananger
+   #### Project Mananger
    * can create a new weekly timesheet or update a previous one(that is not already reviewed).
    * can view all the submitted timesheets along with their status (approved or declined by their respective project manager).
    * can review timesheets submitted to him/her, by the members of his projects.

    #### C-Level-Manager
       * can view the statistics of projects and timesheets through visualizations on his dashboard.